 Movie Review: Steve Jobs

 I wasn’t particularly looking forward to seeing “Steve Jobs.”
-Notwithstanding that I wanted to catch a noteworthy film before it disappeared from local theaters, “99 Homes” (one of the many great movies packing September-October 2015), there was a sense of deja-vu, considering that “Jobs,” just premiered a mere two years ago.
+Notwithstanding that I wanted to catch a noteworthy film before it disappeared from local theaters, there was a sense of deja-vu, considering that “Jobs,” just premiered a mere two years ago.
 It was mediocre, but it had some high notes and I enjoyed it.

 But having heard critical acclaims of “Steve Jobs” and personally admired Aaron Sorkin’s screenplay on “The Social Network,” I would make it to the theater sooner or later.
 So glad I did.